slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"I have long held that stupidity is very largely the result of fear leading to mental inhibitions."
 -- Dorothy L. Sayers [1893]*

-> *"I’m smart enough to know that I’m dumb."
+> *"I’m smart enough to know that I’m dumb." (...)
+"When you are dead, you don’t know you are dead.
+It’s pain only for others.
+It’s the same thing when you are stupid."
 -- Richard Feynman [1918]*

 > *"Fools multiply when wise men are silent."
 -- Nelson Mandela [1918]*

-> *"The problem isn't that Johnny can't read.
-The problem isn't even that Johnny can't think.
-The problem is that Johnny doesn't know what thinking is; he confuses it with feeling." (...)
+> *"The problem isn’t that Johnny can’t read.
+The problem isn’t even that Johnny can’t think.
+The problem is that Johnny doesn’t know what thinking is; he confuses it with feeling." (...)
 "It is usually futile to try to talk facts and analysis to people who are enjoying a sense of moral superiority in their ignorance."
 -- Thomas Sowell [1930]*